Victoria’s colonial architecture, stunning scenery, and bohemian ambiance make it one of Canada’s hottest tourist destinations.

 The BC Ferries Connector arrives in Victoria at Capital City Station.

-All you have to do is purchase your ticket ($69.92, with the orange button below) and show it on your smartphone 15 minutes before departure.
+All you have to do is purchase your ticket ($69.92) and show it on your smartphone 15 minutes before departure.

 Vancouver to Victoria Flights